UPPMAX/HPC-python/docs/day2/install_packages.rst

 .. challenge:: (optional) Exercise 1: Install a python package you know of for an old version

+   - Load an older module (perhaps one you won't use anymore)
+   - install the python package (it may already be there but with an older version)
+       - (you can always remove your local installation later if you regret it)

    - We may add a solution in a coming instance of the course